mikepartelow/get-baked/pizza/doughs/newyork.md

 - Used cheddar for some of the cheese on 2 of the pizzas.
 Authentic for NY pizza but adds a lot of grease.
 - Would be nice to have more poofiness in the outer crust, but it was fine as it was
 - Still not 14", each closer to 12"
 - Cold, it seems the dough could be chewier.
-Next time, knead more.
+Next time, knead more - this will make it even harder to stretch tho